Orbiit/awesome-new-gunn-schedule-package/README.md

 # Run lint and tests
 npm test

-# Build
+# Build web versions using Webpack
 npm run build

-# If you're on windows, you need this to be able to run prepublishOnly: (to set NODE_ENV=production)
+# If you're on Windows, you need this to be able to run prepublishOnly (to set NODE_ENV=production):
 npm install -g win-node-env
 ```